 During her career, she has worked for PBS’ Frontline, CBS News, and PBS’ MacNeil/Lehrer NewsHour.
 Her reporting for NewsHour on the U.S. invasion of Grenada won the 1983 Emmy for "Outstanding Coverage of a Single Breaking News Story."
 She is best known for “Secret Daughter,” an autobiographical film that examines how race and color impacted her family; it won an Emmy in 1997 and was honored that same year with a duPont-Columbia Award for Excellence in Broadcast Journalism.
 Her memoir, “Secret Daughter,” was published by Viking in 2006.
 She was an executive producer for “This Far by Faith,” a six-hour series on the African-American religious experience, that was broadcast on PBS in 2003.
+She is currently co-directing a documentary on Voter Access which is planned for the 2020 election season.

 Cross received her B.A. from Harvard, and has been a fellow at Carnegie-Mellon University's School of Urban and Public Affairs, as well as at the W.E.B.
 DuBois Institute for Afro-American Studies at Harvard.
 She became a professor at Columbia Journalism School in 2006, and founded the Documentary Program in 2009.
 She lives in Washington Heights with jazz drummer Mike Clark, and two cats.